 As stated in the methodology section, the ITE methodology of 9.57 trips per detached dwelling unit in rural Mono County results in unrealistic figures.
 Mono County has adjusted this methodology to a more reasonable, and still conservative, six trips per dwelling unit.
 This adjustment clearly continues to provide unrealistic numbers as described in the preceding paragraph; however, alternative methodology is lacking at this time.
 The current methodology does not account for second homeownership (e.g. a high percentage of vacant dwelling units), transient rentals and occupancy, concentrated traffic influx during limited timeframes due to tourist visitation, and a seasonal road closure that eliminates through traffic on SR 158.

-The Average Annual Daily Traffic data does show a decrease on SR 158 from 2009 to 2014. .
+The Average Annual Daily Traffic data does show a decrease on SR 158 from 2009 to 2014.
 The impact of these additional trips over five years is not expected to be significant.
 Mono County is using a very conservative trip generation rate of six trips per dwelling unit as shown in Table B-7 with the trip generation rate exceeding the peak month ADT of 2,800.

-TABLE A-8: AVERAGE ANNUAL DAILY TRAFFIC--HIGHWAY 158, (PM 2.82) JUNE LAKE VILLAGE